arghena/insight/README.md

 - Supports using [commitlint](https://commitlint.js.org) to check pull request titles.
 - Responds to [`on.schedule`](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax#onschedule) and [`on.push.tags`](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax#onpushbranchestagsbranches-ignoretags-ignore) events, respecting `.gitignore` when running linters.
 - Can check build files in `dist/` using a `git diff` approach.
-- Lets you customize formatter and linter versions and options.
+- Lets you customize formatter and linter versions and arguments.
 - Supports [glob](<https://en.wikipedia.org/wiki/Glob_(programming)>) patterns to match exactly the files you want to check.
 - Supports detecting file changes and outputs the result.
 - Ships with minimal defaults to keep opinionated behavior to a minimum.